 - The bootcamp is designed for high-growth potential businesses.
 It is not open to restaurants, bars, resource exploration businesses, franchisee-owned businesses, traditional retail or services businesses, or home-based businesses.

-- The business must be incorporated and must have raised some founder or external financing.
+- The business must be incorporated and must have sales or raised some founder or external financing.

 - Participating companies from previous years’ Venture’Challenge may participate, but previous Venture’Challenge winners are ineligible unless the business being presented is substantially different.